luisbelloch/the_data_kitchen/docs/index.md

 └──────────────┴────────┴────────────┴────────────────┴─────────────┘
 ```

+Data file can be found here: [pancake_orders.10M.csv.gz](https://storage.googleapis.com/data.luisbelloch.es/pancake_orders.10M.csv.gz).
+Do not decompress it, DuckDB is able to read compressed files on the fly.

 You are required to get the top-ten countries with more sales, mixing the data with `countries.jsonl` file.
 You can only use DuckDB, no external tooling.

-Remember that Duck DB is able to read compressed files on the fly.

 Result should look like this: